SomeOddCodeGuy/WilmerAI/README.md

 ## DISCLAIMER:

-> This is a personal project that is under heavy development.
+> This is a personal project under heavy development.
 It could, and likely does, contain bugs, incomplete code,
 > or other unintended issues.
 As such, the software is provided as-is, without warranty of any kind.
 >
-> This project and any expressed views, methodologies, etc found within are the result of contributions by the
+> This project and any expressed views, methodologies, etc., found within are the result of contributions by the
 > maintainer and any contributors in their free time, and should not reflect upon any of their employers.

->
-> As the maintainer has a full time job, any updates can only be made late in the evening or on weekends.
-Sometimes
-> work can get particularly busy, so if you don't hear back for a week or two, apologies in
-> advance, and that's why.
+## What is WilmerAI?

+Wilmer is an application that sits between your front end (or any other LLM-calling program) and the LLM APIs you're
+sending your prompts to.

+To connect to it, Wilmer exposes OpenAI- and Ollama-compatible API endpoints, and on the backend it can connect to LLM
+APIs like OpenAI, KoboldCpp, and Ollama.

+To visualize: you type a prompt into your front end, which is connected to Wilmer.
+The prompt gets sent to Wilmer first,
+which runs it through a series of workflows.
+Each workflow may make calls to multiple LLMs, after which the final
+response comes back to you.

+From your perspective, it looks like a (likely long-running) one-shot call to an LLM.
+But in reality,
+it could involve many LLMs—and even tools—performing complex work.

+### What Does WilmerAI Stand For?

+WilmerAI stands for **"What If Language Models Expertly Routed All Inference?"**

-## Maintainer's Note UPDATED 2025-08-03
+## Maintainer's Note — UPDATED 2025-08-17

-> IMPORTANT: Wilmer now more gracefully handles reasoning models, and can strip out thinking blocks of many types
-> both mid-workflow, and when returning/streaming to the user.
-It can also inject text into various parts of the prompt
-> at the endpoint level; meaning, for example, you can inject thinking tags for every prompt to R1 0528, turning it into
-> a slightly updated V3 0324.
-This is a significant improvement for the modern LLM landscape.
-Peek down at the endpoint
-> configs section of the readme for more info. -Socg
+> **IMPORTANT:**

-> Until September 2025, WilmerAI will not be accepting any new Pull Requests that modify anything within the
+> Until October 2025, WilmerAI will not accept any new Pull Requests that modify anything within the
 > Middleware modules; some exceptions may apply.
-Updates to iSevenDays' new MCP tool calling feature, or adding new
+Updates to iSevenDays' new MCP tool-calling feature, or adding new
 > custom users or prompt templates within the Public directory, are still welcome.
 >
-> Reasoning behind this:
-> - I am going to be doing a large scale refactor of the core Workflow and LLM handler modules to clean them up,
->   make them testable, and make them make sense to others.
-I started on those files early on, before I had either
->   learned python properly or had Wilmer actually running to help me.
-Today, my situation is completely different;
->   I have a better understanding of the language, a better grasp on what Wilmer's architecture looks like and I
->   have a pretty extensive Wilmer setup to help me.
-I will also be redoing the example users.
-> - I expect to be exceptionally busy at work for the next few months.
-I expect this to calm down significantly in
->   the Fall, but until then I won't have any time during weekdays, and only a little on weekends, to devote to this
->   project.
+> **Roadmap to Complete Before New PRs Accepted**
+> * ~~Reasoning LLM Support (think block removal, prepend text to prompt/system)~~ **(COMPLETE)**
+> * ~~Refactor LlmApis~~ **(First Round COMPLETE)**
+> * ~~Refactor FrontEnd Apis~~ **(First Round COMPLETE)**
+> * ~~Refactor Workflows~~ **(First Round COMPLETE)**
+> * ~~Vector Memory Initial Implementation~~ **(COMPLETE)**
+> * Rewrite Readme and Expand Documentation *(In Progress)*
+> * Full Redo of Most Example Users, Using New Prompting Strategies *(Up Next)*
+> * Second Round Refactoring for Unit Tests
+> * Full Unit Test Coverage of Primary Functions
 >
-> Additionally, I plan to completely redo many of the example users.
-The prompting strategy I use in them is very
-> outdated, and I've employed many new prompt strategies that work far better, for everything from categorization to
-> coding.
+> During this time, there are very likely to be new bugs introduced.
+I really don’t have the ability
+> to work on this project during the week at all, so it’s a heads-down code-a-thon on weekends whenever
+> I can.
+Please bear with me if I break stuff along the way over the next few weeks.
 >
-> I apologize in advance for any bugs I introduce during this period.
-I will do my best to minimize impact.
+> To help reduce the pain of this, I’ve finally set up tags/releases, with major checkpoints from the past
+> few months chosen so you can grab earlier, better-working versions.
 >
+> PS: Please bear with me if one of my documents says something dumb.
+When time is short, documentation usually
+> suffers the most, so I’m relying heavily on LLMs right now.
+Normally I would do it by hand or at least
+> proofread it better—so I apologize in advance.
+I’ll clean that up soon-ish.
+>
->   -Socg
+> — Socg

-## What is WilmerAI?

-Wilmer is an application that sits between your front end (or any other LLM calling program) and the LLM APIs you're sending your prompts to.

-To connect to it, Wilmer exposes OpenAI and Ollama compatible API endpoints, and on the backend it can connect to LLM APIs like OpenAI, KoboldCpp, and Ollama.

-To visualize: you type a prompt into your front end, which is connected to Wilmer.
-The prompt gets sent to Wilmer first, which runs it through a series of workflows.
-Each workflow may make calls to multiple LLMs, after which the final response comes backs to you.

-From your perspective, it looked like a (likely long running) one shot call to an LLM.
-But in reality, it could be many LLM and even tools doing complex work.

-### What Does WilmerAI Stand For?

-WilmerAI stands for **"What If Language Models Expertly Routed All Inference?"**

 ## The Power of Workflows